Welcome to Pace Pleasantville!

 Residence Hall Association

-The Residence Hall Association consists of the four Hall Council executive board members from Pleasantville and Briarcliff’s on campus housing facilities.
-Each Hall has a Hall Council that includes a President, Vice President, Secretary and Treasure.
-To apply, speak to your RA.
+The Residence Hall Association (RHA) consists of the four Hall Council executive board members from Pleasantville's housing facilities.
+Each Hall has a Hall Council that includes a President, Vice President, Secretary and Treasurer.
+To apply, speak to your Resident Assistant (RA).
 RHA plans and discusses hall issues and programming.

 All first-year commuters are also part of a First-Year Interest Group on campus.
 Commuters are welcome to join programming on campus, as well as the trips off campus.